 The Supply chain demand changes occasionally, impacting freight rates.
 For example, if stocks of products are limited yet in high demand, manufacturers may be inclined to sell these items with shipping fees at a high price.

 Custom duty is a normal process in international shipping.
-When a business regularly caters and ships packages to international customers, they will be dealing with many strict customs regulations from the origin and destination countries.
+When a business regularly caters and ships packages to international customers, it will deal with many strict customs regulations from the countries of origin and destination.
 By implication, they will have to pay extra fees that vary from country to country and frequently change.
 Shippers should be considerate enough to include such information in their shipping policies.

 Most of the time, businesses that use the services of supply chain service providers are seriously affected by the regular fluctuation of shipping rates, and some end up getting knocked out of business.
 However, partnering with a trusted shipping and logistics company will be a game changer for any business that wants to save time and money and remain afloat.

-At SARA PROCUREMENT SERVICES LIMITED, we prioritize our clients' freight needs, so we go above and beyond to ensure they get competitive freight rates.
+At SARA PROCUREMENT SERVICES LIMITED, we prioritize our clients' freight needs and go above and beyond to ensure they get competitive freight rates.

 Visit the office to discuss supply chain management at 3 Fatai Irawo Street, Ajao Estate, Lagos.